 Items that should not go in the recycling bin

-- Moist towelettes, tissues, serviettes, toilet paper or paper towels.
+- Moist towels, tissues, serviettes, toilet paper or paper towels.

 - Foil gift wrapping or ribbon.

-- Polystyrene foam, packing (similar to trays meat is sold in at the supermarket - even if it has a #4 on it).
+- Polystyrene foam and packing (including food packaging trays similar to trays meat is sold in at the supermarket - even if it has a #4 on it).